SMele73/password_strength_checker_cpp/README.md

 # password_strength_checker_cpp
-C++ tool that scores password strength and categorizes security level
+A simple C++ tool that evaluates password strength based on length and character variety.
+Outputs a strength score from 0 to 100 and a category (Weak, Moderate, Strong).

+## Run Instructions